 4) Also be sure to set a narrow start and end date window.
 This means less opportunity for students to meet up and work together.

-This has been the reality since before SRU used Desire2Learn, and was the case with Blackboard as well.
-The best approach to take is to assume that students will be using notes and other resources, and will likely be sharing details about the exams with one another.
-Many of the most successful online instructors place far less weight on objective tests, and instead draw most of their assessments from writing assignments, discussions, and research.
+Overall, the strategies and tendencies outlined above have been the reality since before SRU used Desire2Learn, and was the case with Blackboard as well.
+The best approach to take is to assume that students will attempt to use notes and other resources, and will likely be sharing details about the exams with one another.
+Many of the most successful online instructors place less weight on objective tests, and instead draw most of their assessments from writing assignments, discussions, and research.
 Dishonesty is much easier to spot in written assignments since we can do plagiarism detection with Turnitin.